-The City will pay Gatso nearly twice as much rent, per camera, as it has been paying Xerox/ACS.
+The City agreed to pay Gatso nearly twice as much rent, per camera, as it had been paying Xerox/ACS.
 That monthly rent will set a quota - to break even the city will need to issue more tickets per camera.

 During the five years the City will need to issue 25,000 tickets just to cover the rent owed Gatso, plus another 10,000 tickets to cover the cost of staff (equaling 583 tickets a month).
 Those tickets will bear $17.5 million in fines.

-Under the Gatso contract (signed copy) the number of cameras will drop from 18 to eight.
-The plan is for Gatso's cameras to monitor the eight approaches marked "G" in Set # 1 above, but they may end up at other locations, including the former locations marked "X," because the new contract (paragraph D7 in Exh.
+Under the Gatso contract (signed copy, including brochure) the number of cameras dropped from 18 to eight.
+Initially, Gatso's cameras are to monitor the eight approaches marked "G" in Set # 1 above, but they may end up at other locations, including the former locations marked "X," because the new contract (paragraph D7 in Exh.
 A) allows the City to move each camera once, without charge, during the five-year term.

 The Sept.
 21, 2015 staff report provided no detail about the most important part of a camera program: Is it saving lives?
 The six page staff report had just two generalized statements about safety.
 It said (on page two, middle), "The City has been successful in reducing accidents and violations throughout the 16 years of program operation."
 And, at the bottom of that same page it said, "Parameters studied included...
 5-year accident history (both broadside and rear-end collisions), severity of injuries related to collisions, traffic volumes, and vehicle speeds."